High-dimensional inference for the $\gamma$-ray sky with differentiable programming: Validation using simulated data

 Note that while a deviation from $p=p'$ can arise from overconfidence, i.e. a mis-estimation of the shape of the posterior as one moves away from the peak, a {\it bias} in the reconstructed parameters will generally also manifest itself in this way (i.e.~the bias means that the reconstructed credible interval will be systematically shifted away from the truth value, so $p'$ generally lies below $p$).
 The coverage curve thus provides a diagnostic for both bias and mis-estimation of uncertainties.

-For any finite number of simulations, of course, we do not expect perfect agreement between $p$ and $p'$, even if the likelihood is exact.
+For any finite number of simulations, of course, we do not expect perfect agreement between $p$ and $p'$, even with well-calibrated inference.
 We calibrate the expected scatter in the relation by considering an idealized Gaussian likelihood (with $\sigma=1$ and centered on zero) for a single scalar quantity $x$.
+The shape of the likelihood does not matter, as long as the confidence intervals are consistently chosen.
 Specifically, we draw a number of values for $x$ (with probability weighted by the likelihood) equal to the number of simulations we use to construct the real coverage curve (100 in our case), and for each $x$, we compute the minimum value of $p$ for which zero is within the confidence interval for $x$ with confidence level $p$ (given by $p=\text{erf}(|x|/\sqrt{2})$).
 This provides a list of 100 $p$ values, which we can sort in ascending order to construct a coverage curve (with the corresponding $p'$ values being $1/100, 2/100, \dots, 99/100, 100/100$).
 We repeat this procedure a large number of times (typically 10,000), and then for each value of $p'$, we determine the $2.5\%$ and $97.5\%$ quantiles for $p$.